publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395y.md

 [Pub.
 L. 99–272, title IX, § 9126(c)][/us/pl/99/272/s9126/c], Apr.
 7, 1986, [100 Stat.
 170][/us/stat/100/170], as amended by [Pub.
 L. 100–360, title IV, § 426(b)][/us/pl/100/360/s426/b], July 1, 1988, [102 Stat.
 814][/us/stat/102/814]; [Pub.
 L. 101–508, title IV, § 4008(a)(1)][/us/pl/101/508/s4008/a/1], Nov.
 5, 1990, [104 Stat.
 1388–44][/us/stat/104/1388-44], provided that:

-> “The Secretary of Health and Human Services shall, for purposes of determining whether payments to a skilled nursing facility should be denied pursuant to section 1862(a)(1)(A) of the Social Security Act \[subsec. (a)(1)(A) of this section\], apply the same presumption of compliance (5 percent) as in effect under regulations as of July 1, 1985.
+> “The Secretary of Health and Human Services shall, for purposes of determining whether payments to a skilled nursing facility should be denied pursuant to section 1862(a)(1)(A) of the Social Security Act \[[42 U.S.C.
+1395y(a)(1)(A)][/us/usc/t42/s1395y/a/1/A]\], apply the same presumption of compliance (5 percent) as in effect under regulations as of July 1, 1985.
 Such presumption shall apply for the period beginning with the first month beginning after the date of the enactment of this Act \[Apr.
 7, 1986\] and ending on December 31, 1995.”

  __Home Health Waiver of Liability__

 [Pub.
 L. 99–272, title IX, § 9205][/us/pl/99/272/s9205], Apr.
 7, 1986, [100 Stat.
 178][/us/stat/100/178], as amended by [Pub.
 L. 100–360, title IV, § 426(d)][/us/pl/100/360/s426/d], July 1, 1988, [102 Stat.
 814][/us/stat/102/814]; [Pub.
 L. 103–432, title I, § 158(b)(1)][/us/pl/103/432/s158/b/1], Oct.
 31, 1994, [108 Stat.
 4442][/us/stat/108/4442], provided that:

-> “The Secretary of Health and Human Services shall, for purposes of determining whether payments to a home health agency should be denied pursuant to section 1862(a)(1)(A) of the Social Security Act \[subsec. (a)(1)(A) of this section\], apply a presumption of compliance (2.5 percent) in the same manner as under the regulations in effect as of July 1, 1985.
+> “The Secretary of Health and Human Services shall, for purposes of determining whether payments to a home health agency should be denied pursuant to section 1862(a)(1)(A) of the Social Security Act \[[42 U.S.C.
+1395y(a)(1)(A)][/us/usc/t42/s1395y/a/1/A]\], apply a presumption of compliance (2.5 percent) in the same manner as under the regulations in effect as of July 1, 1985.
 Such presumption shall apply until December 31, 1995.”

 \[[Pub.
 L. 103–432, title I, § 158(b)(2)][/us/pl/103/432/s158/b/2], Oct.
 31, 1994, [108 Stat.
 4443][/us/stat/108/4443], provided that: